From Burnout to Brilliance: How Creative Adaptive Intelligence Transforms the Way We Grow

 I realized that every meaningful pivot in my life had followed the same rhythm: clarity → creativity → values-based action.

-Leaving my family business to start over in a city where I knew no one.
 Launching The Front Porch Project during a global shutdown that generated over $1.28 million in local economic impact.

 Choosing curiosity over fear, again and again.

 Those moments weren’t luck or hustle.
 They were intelligence in motion.
-The same inner capacity that allows humans to turn friction into flow.

 The Return of THRIV